Wronskian: Definition

-When the functions f_{i} are solutions of a linear differential equation, the Wrońskian can be found explicitly using Abel's identity, even if the functions f_{i} are not known explicitly.
+When the functions are solutions of a linear differential equation, the Wrońskian can be found explicitly using Abel's identity, even if the functions themselves are not known explicitly.
 (See below.)

 The Wronskian and linear independence

-If the functions f_{i} are linearly dependent, then so are the columns of the Wrońskian (since differentiation is a linear operation), and the Wrońskian vanishes.
+If the functions are linearly dependent, then so are the columns of the Wrońskian (since differentiation is a linear operation), and the Wrońskian vanishes.
 Thus, one may show that a set of differentiable functions is linearly independent on an interval by showing that their Wrońskian does not vanish identically.
 It may, however, vanish at isolated points.

-A common misconception is that W = 0 everywhere implies linear dependence.
+A common misconception is that $W=0$ everywhere implies linear dependence.
 Peano (1889) pointed out that the functions x^{2} and |x| x have continuous derivatives and their Wrońskian vanishes everywhere, yet they are not linearly dependent in any neighborhood of 0.
 (Note: Peano published his example twice, because the first time he published it, an editor, Paul Mansion, who had written a textbook incorrectly claiming that the vanishing of the Wrońskian implies linear dependence, added a footnote to Peano's paper claiming that this result is correct as long as neither function is identically zero.
 Peano's second paper pointed out that this footnote was nonsense.)
 There are several extra conditions which combine with vanishing of the Wronskian in an interval to imply linear dependence.